leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 ➜  ~ curl http://localhost:3000/comments/62363c3df2f16b1b9e5e7913
 ```

-Now let's implement the route to allow upvoting.
-We will use our middleware to convert the comment parameter ID into a comment object, and then create a schema method to add the upvote.
+Now let's implement the `Upvote Comment` route.
+This will use `:comment` parameter conversion again to get the comment object from the database, and then use a new schema method to add the upvote to the comment object.

-Add the upvote method to the `models/Comments.js` schema.
+Add the following upvote schema method to `models/Comments.js`.
 Make sure this goes before `mongoose.model('Comment', CommentSchema);` so that it is defined before the model is created.

 ```js
 CommentSchema.methods.upvote = function (cb) {